microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 1. Navigate to the ["Manage repository changes by using pull requests on GitHub"](https://docs.microsoft.com/en-us/learn/modules/manage-changes-pull-requests-github/) Learn module

-1. Complete all 5 units, including the exercise on GitHub in unit 3 and the Knowledge Check in unit 4.
+2. Complete all 5 units, including the exercise on GitHub in unit 3 and the Knowledge Check in unit 4.
 The exercise will require you to log in to your GitHub account

-1. Navigate back to the Learn module page to confirm you have completed all steps of the module
+3. Navigate back to the Learn module page to confirm you have completed all steps of the module

-1. Confirm that the pull request you have been interacting with has been merged on GitHub.
+4. Confirm that the pull request you have been interacting with has been merged on GitHub.
 The URL will be `https://github.com/<YOUR_GITHUB_ACCOUNT_NAME>/introduction-to-github/pull/1` with the title “Update the game over message”.
 You should see the “Merged” status at the top of your pull request like the image below:
  <img src="https://user-images.githubusercontent.com/21200448/187707103-86d5a5a2-fb0c-4037-90ff-8b0a085f13ab.png" width="500" />

 ## Section 3: Submit your onboarding details, feedback, and get your certificate of completion

 You’ve made it to the end!
 The last step is to fill out the [Onboarding Completion Form](https://forms.office.com/r/UnJgmjap4U) (using your @studentambassadors account) to provide a few details about you, your Profile site, the link to your final pull requests from the GitHub Learn module, and your experience with this process.

-You will be advanced to the Beta milestone (once you have also hosted an event or actively participated in a social impact league project) after a Program Team member verifies that 1) Your Student Ambassador Profile is updated with your GitHub Account, 2) Your Portfolio site is complete and deployed with Azure Static Web Apps, and 3) Your Github Learn module is complete.
+You will be advanced to the Beta milestone (once you have also hosted an event or actively participated in a social impact league project) after a Program Team member verifies that:
+1. Your Student Ambassador Profile is updated with your GitHub Account
+2. Your Portfolio site is complete and deployed with Azure Static Web Apps
+3. Your Github Learn module is complete.

 Thank you for completing this exercise!